econia-labs/econia/doc/doc-site/docs/overview/orders.md

 Econia's matching engine is limited to transacting indivisible subunits (e.g. $10^{-8} = 0.00000001$ `APT` or $10^{-6} = 0.000001$ `USDC`) at a time and operates purely on integers, grouping base asset subunits into "lots" and quote asset subunits into "ticks".
 The "lot size" is the number of indivisible subunits in a lot, and the "tick size" is the number of indivisible subunits in a tick.
-Order size is defined as the number of lots in an order, and price is defined as the number of ticks per lot.
+Order size is defined as the number of lots in an order, and price (a 32-bit integer) is defined as the number of ticks per lot.

 :::tip